- 17th District

 - Issues & Resources

 Senator Daylin Leach (D-Montgomery/Delaware), a former attorney and professor, has been a member of the Pennsylvania General Assembly since winning his seat in the House of Representatives in 2002.
-In 2008, he was then elected Senator of the 17th District.
-He has served as Minority Chairman of the Judiciary Committee since taking office in the Senate.
-He also serves on the Appropriations, Education, Environmental Resources and Energy, Labor and Industry and State Government committees.
+In 2008, he was elected Senator of the 17th District.
+He is currently the Minority Chairman of the Senate Judiciary Committee and a member of the Appropriations, Education, Environmental Resources and Energy, Labor and Industry, and State Government Committees.